 Physical workspace is critical to corporate culture, collaboration and innovation which is driving a return to the office for many of our tenants, particularly those in high growth, essential industries such as life sciences and technology.
-An improving economy coupled with strong office-using employment growth is driving office space demand as evidenced by the 20% and 10% increase in leasing volumes in the Greater Toronto Area and Atlantic Canada respectively in the first quarter of 2022 as compared to the first quarter of 2021.
+An improving economy coupled with strong office-using employment growth is driving office space demand as evidenced by the strong leasing volumes and continued rental rate increases.
 We expect this demand to continue throughout the balance of 2022 as restrictions continue to lift, market fundamentals improve and management teams recognize the importance of bringing employees together in person.